LukeConfait/Bullet_hell_game/README.md

 ## Managing Packages

-This project uses virtual env for package management
+This project uses virtualenv for package management.
+To state using virtual env, run:

     pip install virtualenv